Updated: Jul 26

 Recovery is necessary.
 It’s important to distinguish between physical and psychological stress in exercise, especially in endurance sports.

-There is no one optimal diet.
-This is because of high interindividual variability in gut microbiota, genetics, exposure, and lifestyle.
+There is no one optimal diet because of high interindividual variability in gut microbiota, genetics, exposure, and lifestyle.
 Despite this, functions carried out by these microbial species appear to be the same in everyone's GI tracts.
 Therefore, it is possible to personalize a diet that is optimal for an individual at a given time.

-Gut microbe research is in its infancy.
-Gut microbe research isn't cut and dry.
-We're still discovering new bacterial species, and certain species can be beneficial in one context and opportunistic pathogens in another.
-They can also evolve rapidly, giving rise to new strains.
+Gut microbiota research is still young.
+There are thousands of species.
+We're still discovering new gut bacterial species, and certain species can be beneficial in one context and opportunistic pathogens in another.
+Thanks to horizontal gene transfer, they can also evolve rapidly, giving rise to new strains.

 We need diversity.
 Having a more diverse gut microbiota decreases the likelihood of illness, as they keep each other in check.

-Diet still impacts gut microbes more than exercise does.
-But exercise can have profound effects on gut health and gut microbial composition as well.
+Diet still impacts gut microbiota more than exercise, but exercise can have profound effects on gut health and gut microbial composition as well.